cksystemsteaching/selfie/README.md

 ----

-Below is work-in-progress material.
+TODO: Below is work-in-progress material.
 So far, there is part of the machine chapter, a preliminary outline of the remaining structure, and a preliminary glossary of the terms introduced so far.

 ----